magento/devdocs/guides/v2.0/migration/migration-tool-install.md

 ### Install the tool from `repo.magento.com` {#install-repo}
 To install the Data Migration Tool, you must update `composer.json` in the Magento root installation directory to provide the location of the Data Migration Tool package.

+Before you continue, make sure you [verified the version](#data-migrate-prereq) of the Magento 2 software.

 To install the Data Migration Tool:

-1. Log in to your Magento 2 server as a user with privileges to write to the Magento 2 file system or <a href="{{ site.gdeurl }}install-gde/prereq/apache-user.html#install-update-depend-user-switch">switch to the Magento file system owner</a>.
+1. Log in to your Magento server as, or switch to, <a href="{{ site.gdeurl }}install-gde/prereq/apache-user.html">the Magento file system owner</a>.
 4. Verify your Magento 2 version using the following commands:

 		php <your Magento 2 install directory>/bin/magento --version